Mathless: Some time ago, my mother and my Aunt Dorothy were interviewed, my Aunt Dorothy is still living.

 Interviewer: Is she from Columbus?

 Interviewer: Cincinnati.
 Okay, that’s the family.
 That probably, pretty well covers it.
 Any other historic items of interest to Jewish scholars or…?
-Historical aspects, you Know, from your World War II experience?
-I know it goes back a long ways, fifty, fifty-five years, or so.
+Historical aspects, you know, from your World War II experience?
+I know it goes back a long ways, 50, 55 years, or so.
 That’s a long time to look back.
 Think we ought to end it at this point?

 Interviewer: Okay.
 We’ll do that.
 Okay, so that’s the end of the Side B and the oral history of Gene Mathless.